 Whenever asked about which route should be followed for Manali to Spiti Valley trip you definitely get to hear a lot of mixed opinions from people who have already traveled to Spiti Valley or some who haven’t traveled but know about the place.
 Well, there are two ways where you can kickstart your itinerary for Spiti Valley.
 One route is from Manali to Spiti Valley and the other one is from Shimla-Kinnaur Side.

-Well, in my opinion, an itinerary for Spiti valley starts from Shimla side.
+Well, in my opinion, an itinerary for Spiti valley starts from the Shimla side.
 This way is more convenient than Manali to the Spiti Valley road trip.
 When you are traveling from the Shimla-Kinnaur side you get to avoid the hassle of obtaining permits to travel to or across Rohtang Pass.
 On the other hand, if you are traveling from the Manali side getting permits can sometimes be very hectic and because of this, you are forced to waste an entire day in Manali.
 The best option to avoid such a situation is to start your itinerary for Spiti Valley starting from the Shimla-Kinnaur side and take the exit from the Manali side.

 Secondly, one more reason why people choose the Spiti valley road trip from Shimla.
-It is a better option is you get ample time to acclimatize because here there is a gradual rise in altitude whereas in case of Manali to Spiti valley road trip your body doesn’t get time to adapt to the changing weather conditions because one day you are in plains second day you are in Manali at a statue of 2,050 meters above ocean level, and the following day you are either at Chandratal at a tallness of 4,250 meters or at Kaza at a height of 3,800 meters.
+It is a better option if you get ample time to acclimatize because here there is a gradual rise in altitude whereas in the case of the Manali to Spiti valley road trip your body doesn’t get time to adapt to the changing weather conditions because one day you are in plains second day you are in Manali at a statue of 2,050 meters above ocean level, and the following day you are either at Chandratal at a tallness of 4,250 meters or at Kaza at a height of 3,800 meters.
 Every day there is a 2,000 meters gain in elevation with next to no time for your body to alter.
 Despite, all these facts people tend to prefer Manali to the Spiti Valley road trip.
 We will discuss a complete itinerary for Spiti valley.
 We will assume starting a Spiti Valley road trip from Manali for the sake of this article.

 Day 1.
 Manali to Chandratal, 145 km, 8 to 10 Hrs